Sacramento Housing Market Update, Fall 2025

 How leverage shifts by signal

-Fresh listings that show good activity often sell near list or better.
-Listings that pass the first two weekends without strong traffic are more open to terms.
+Fresh listings with strong early activity often sell near list or better.
+Homes that pass the first two weekends without traction tend to be more open to terms.

-Recent data shows about 54% of pendings had no reduction, about 40% went pending after a price cut, and a small share increased price.
-If there was no reduction and activity is steady, expect firmer negotiations.
+Around 54% of pendings reported no reduction, about 40% went pending after a price cut, and a small share even increased price.
+If a listing shows steady activity without cuts, expect firmer negotiations.

-Turnkey homes in popular pockets can still see multiple offers.
-Homes that need work or have functional quirks tend to trade with credits or buydowns.
+Turnkey homes in desirable pockets still attract multiple offers, while properties needing repairs usually trade with credits or buydowns.

 County snapshots